La Modelo: The battles of April 2000

 Approximately 800 men under the command of Jhon Jairo Velásquez, alias "Popeye", former lieutenant of Pablo Escobar.
 When Popeye's men found out about Ospina's intention, they executed him.
 The event triggered the operation led by the paramilitary chief of patio 5 known as Cadavid.
 Faced with the impotence of the prison guards and knocking down walls and bars with the use of grenades, the paramilitaries entered yard 4.
 Wearing black armbands and the initials AUC, they demanded that Popeye's protégés surrender.
 Only 42 did, those who refused were shot.

 The National Police of Colombia, who had not entered the prison for 15 years, decided to take it at dawn the following Saturday.
 An arsenal was seized that included four kilos of high-powered explosive and seven charges of dynamite.
 However, 4 days later, guards from Instituto Nacional Penitenciario y Carcelario (INPEC) entered a yard in the prison and captured a sub-machine pistol Ingram MAC-10 plus a pistol capable of tricking the X rays, amongst other weapons.
-Pistols and hand granades were also found, wrapped in plastic bags and hidden in the walls or buried.
+Pistols and hand grenades were also found, wrapped in plastic bags and hidden in the walls or buried.

 Additionally, 17 inmates held in patio 4 were declared missing.
 According to the Committee for Solidarity with Political Prisoners, there were indications that the prisoners used tunnels and sewers to hide the bodies of the disappeared.
 However, both INPEC and the Cuerpo Técnico de Investigación (CTI) of the prosecution service and the police denied the existence of such graves.